jimgar/wardboundaries/README.md

 datasets where required, as I believe they will prove useful in most use cases.

-This means the data is ready to be joined to measurements (e.g. number of ducks) and plotted with e.g. `ggplot2` and `leaflet`.
+This means the data is ready to be joined to measurements and plotted with e.g. `ggplot2` or `leaflet`.

 Current datasets are:

 - dec2022 (December 2022)
 - dec2021 (December 2021)
+- dec2020 (December 2020)
+- dec2019 (December 2019)

 ## Installation